-Cancellation of Courses and/or Programs of Study:
+Cancellation of Courses/or Programs of Study

-Black River Technical College reserves the right to cancel courses and/or programs of study which do not meet its established criteria relating to:
+Black River Technical College reserves the right to cancel courses and/or programs of study which do not met its established criteria relating to:

-- Availability of competent instructors
+- 1. Availability of competent instructors

-- Adequate facilities
+- 2. Adequate facilities

-- Sufficient enrollment
+- 3. Sufficient enrollment

-Course/College Withdrawal:
+Course/College Withdrawal

-Withdrawal from individual course(s) or college must be made through the Office of the Registrar governed by the following policies:
+Withdrawal from individual course(s) or college must be made through the Office of the Registrar governed by the following policy: